Bash-09/tf2_bot_kicker/README.md

 If the program fails to run, most likely it could not find your TF2 directory, ensure it is set correctly in cfg/settings.cfg.
 If this is troublesome, the program can also be run from directly inside the Team Fortress 2 folder without configuring the directory setting.

-## Linux devices may have ensure they have installed additional libraries installed
+## Linux devices may have to install additional libraries:

 ### Ubuntu packages: